farrukhnajmi/w4p-website/content/actions.md

 ### Support Divestment of Funds from Companies Doing Business With Israel

 - Divest personal investments (e.g. retirement / 401K portfolio) from companies doing business with Israel.
-- Demand that our muncipality and State divest from companies doing business with Israel.
+- Demand that our municipalities and State divest from companies doing business with Israel.

 Here is information on how to divest and the prioritized short list of companies to divest from: